 eEmergency supports patient care in several ways:

-According to Norton County Hospital CEO Ryan Stover: “eEmergency gives us the ability to extend and enhance the level of health care in our community.
+According to former Norton County Hospital CEO Ryan Stover: “eEmergency gives us the ability to extend and enhance the level of health care in our community.
 It gives us access to the same type of specialists available in Hays or Kearney, which enables us to deliver better care, right here in our community, and keep patients here whenever possible.”

 Avera eCARE offers one of the largest telehealth networks in the United States and supports more than 225 health centers, clinics, long-term care centers and correctional facilities within an eight-state region with eEmergency and other telehealth services.